Cadfael (TV series)

-Cadfael is a British mystery television series, broadcast on ITV between 1994 and 1998, based on The Cadfael Chronicles novels written by Ellis Peters.
-Produced by Central, it starred Derek Jacobi as the medieval detective and title character, Brother Cadfael.
+Cadfael is a British mystery television series that aired on ITV between 29 May 1994 and 28 December 1998, based on The Cadfael Chronicles novels written by Ellis Peters.
+Produced by Central, it stars Derek Jacobi as the medieval detective and title character, Brother Cadfael.
 The complete series was released on DVD on 24 August 2009.
 The series aired in the United States as part of the Mystery! series.

 Plots and setting

 This detective series is set in the 12th century in England, mainly at the Benedictine Abbey in Shrewsbury where Brother Cadfael lives.
 The titles are from books by Ellis Peters, who wrote The Cadfael Chronicles.
 The television programmes were filmed in Hungary, as the original abbey in Shrewsbury no longer stands, just the church.
 The episodes aired in the UK from 1994 to 1998.
 The novels were written in sequence, marking specific years beginning in 1137 and ending in 1145.
 Not all the 21 novels were filmed, and there are differences between the plots and characters in the novels and those portrayed on the screen in some episodes, as well as the sequence.